 - Number and prevalence of blood lead levels by location and single or range of years

-- All of the above measures are available by census tract, community, county, EOHHS Region, EP Regional Coalitions, and statewide
+- All of the above measures are available by census tract, community, county, EOHHS Region, EP Regional Coalitions, the most recent high risk community list, and statewide